simvisa logo

 You may also face additional fees if you're filing from outside the U.S.

 If applicants hope to bypass the lengthy wait times ordinarily encountered during the visa application process, they can also opt for premium processing.
 This option fast-tracks application review and approval and typically costs around $2,500.
-A Simvisa immigration lawyer can help identify whether premium processing is an option for you.
+A SimVisa immigration lawyer can help identify whether premium processing is an option for you.

 simvisa icon opacity